 Your young athlete has sports activities throughout the course of the year.
-We know the summer can be busy, too.
-However, it also presents the perfect opportunity to introduce injury prevention exercises into your athlete’s training program.
+However, this time of year also presents the perfect opportunity to introduce performance-improving and injury-preventing exercises into your athlete’s training program.
 Trust us, doing these now will make the rest of the sports year go by with significantly fewer injuries for your children and their teammates.

 NO MORE BACK PAIN!

 Add pelvic tilts to the beginning of the program to learn how to activate your core and control the position of the spine.

 Advance to heal touches to really strengthen the muscles around the spine.